Red Riding Hood (2011 film): Plot

-In the next few years, Daggerhorn returns to normal; despite Cesaire's death, the people continue to sacrifice livestock to the werewolf, fearful of its return and not knowing it has been killed, while Suzette realizes Cesaire is never coming back, though she remains unaware that Valerie killed him.
-Henry becomes the next witch hunter, succeeding Father Solomon and becoming a highly honorable man, while Valerie chooses to live in the forest on her own, having become disillusioned with living in Daggerhorn.
-Finally, one night, Valerie hears something in the woods outside her grandmother's former house that she has moved into.
+In the next few years, Daggerhorn returns to normal, despite Cesaire's death.
+The people continue to sacrifice livestock to the werewolf, fearful of its return and not knowing it has been killed.
+Suzette accepts Cesaire is never coming back, though she remains unaware that Valerie killed him.
+Henry becomes the next witch hunter, succeeding Father Solomon and becoming a highly honorable man.

+Valerie chooses to live in her grandmother's home in the forest on her own, having become disillusioned with living in Daggerhorn.
+Finally, one night, she hears something in the woods outside her house.
 She is then greeted by Peter, transformed into a werewolf and in full control of his abilities, when he returns to be with her.
 In the ending of the alternate cut, when Valerie sees Peter upon his return, she is holding their baby.